-If you have gynecological cancer, you want the very best, most expert doctor to treat you.
-In fact, you want a whole team of experts on your side.
-You want your questions answered and your worries addressed, and you need and deserve all the support available as quickly as possible.
+If you have gynecological cancer, you want a whole team of experts on your side.
+You want your questions answered and your worries addressed, and you need and deserve support.

-At Mount Sinai Chelsea, we begin meeting your needs by arranging a same-day or next-day appointment for outpatient care.
+The Blavatnik Family Chelsea Medical Center at Mount Sinai, we begin meeting your needs by arranging a same-day or next-day appointment for outpatient care.
 The deeply experienced gynecological oncologists of our Women’s Cancer Program give you unparalleled personalized care in a warm and calm environment where you will feel comfortable and at ease.
-Mount Sinai Chelsea, where the people and the environment are caring and supportive, is your one stop for comprehensive and compassionate cancer care.
+The Chelsea facility, where the people and the environment are caring and supportive, is your one stop for comprehensive and compassionate cancer care.
 You are not alone.
 You have us.

 Mount Sinai Health System created the Women’s Cancer Program specifically for women with gynecological and breast cancers.
 Based on your personal needs and quality-of-life goals, we develop a treatment plan designed just for you.
 We explain what is going on at every step of your journey so that you understand your diagnosis and your treatment options.